 Three Levels of Coverage

-Preventative care for your teeth (check-ups, cleanings, routine x-rays, etc.) is covered by the majority of dental insurance plans.
+- Preventative treatment: Preventative care for your teeth (check-ups, cleanings, routine x-rays, etc.) is covered by the majority of dental insurance plans.
 Depending on the plan and insurance company, the cost may be completely covered or might require a copay from you.

-The most common types of basic care are fillings, extractions and non-routine x-rays, but the full list depends on each plan.
+- Basic care: The most common types of basic care are fillings, extractions and non-routine x-rays, but the full list depends on each plan.
 We recommend that you carefully read the terms and conditions of your policy before purchasing it.

-Root canals, crowns and bridges, among others.
+- Major interventions: Root canals, crowns and bridges, among others.
 Many dental insurance policies do not include corrective appliances or orthodontics.
 If you are looking for dental insurance for this reason, make sure that the policy covers these types of services.

 On the other hand, there are no age restrictions.
 There are dental insurance plans for everyone in your family: children, adults, and adults over 65.